Jeopardy!: Broadcast history

-Three spin-off versions of Jeopardy! have been created.
+Four spin-off versions of Jeopardy! have been created.
 Rock & Roll Jeopardy! debuted on VH1 in 1998 and ran until 2001.
 The format centered around post-1950s popular music trivia and was hosted by Jeff Probst.
 Jep!, which aired on GSN during the 1998–1999 season, was a special children's version hosted by Bob Bergen and featured various rule changes from the original version.
 Sports Jeopardy!, a sports-themed version hosted by Dan Patrick, premiered in 2014 on the Crackle digital service and eventually moved to the cable sports network NBCSN in 2016.
+In 2024, Pop Culture Jeopardy! premiered as an exclusive show on Amazon Prime Video.
+Hosted by Colin Jost, it featured three teams of three participating in a single-elimination tournament where the winning team earned a $300,000 grand prize ($100,000 per player) and three spots in the Tournament of Champions.
+Categories were geared more toward "pub trivia"-style knowledge.

 In March 2020, taping halted as a result of the COVID-19 pandemic.
 Originally, the production team taped episodes without an audience, until production was shut down altogether.
-In May 2020, Sony announced new episodes would air until June 12, 2020, including the Teacher's Tournament.
+In May 2020, Sony announced new episodes would air until June 12, 2020, including the Teachers Tournament.
 In July 2020, Jeopardy! began rerunning a package of 20 classic episodes, including the first two from the syndicated run.

 Production resumed in August 2020 with new safety measures in place following government guidelines to protect contestants, staff, crew and talent.
 New expanded lecterns, designed to allow social distancing during gameplay, are spaced apart from one another.
-Until the COVID-19 pandemic in the United States is over, only essential staff and crew are allowed on stage.
+In seasons 37–38, only essential staff and crew were allowed on stage.
 Personal protective equipment is provided for everyone behind the scenes and all staff and crew are tested regularly, while contestants are also tested before they step onto the set.
 Social distancing measures are also enforced off-stage.
 Ken Jennings joined production in an on-air role in 2020.

 Following Trebek's death, an announcement noted that the pre-taped episodes were to air posthumously until December 25, 2020.
 Owing to concerns after a late start to tapings caused by the pandemic and the cancellation of November tapings, officials added a two-week lineup of classic episodes to avoid NFL, NBA, or local Christmas programming preemptions that moved Trebek's final episode to January 8, 2021.
 The first episode with an interim host aired January 11, 2021.